oxc-project/javascript-parser-in-rust/docs/architecture.md

 Rust gives us zero-cost abstraction for free, we don't need to worry too much about abstractions causing slower performance.
 Be careful with your algorithmic complexities and you will be all good to go.

+If you are unsure about the performance of an API, don't be afraid to click the "source" button on the Rust documentation and read the source code, the source code is easy to understand most of the time.